 The Glenn Highway starts in Anchorage and heads north-east 328 miles through the Matanuska-Susitna Valley to the Copper Valley and Wrangell-St. Elias National Park, ending in Tok, Alaska.
 The portion of the “Glenn” which cuts through the Matanuska Valley was recently designated a National Scenic Byway and has awesome views of both the Talkeetna and Chugach Mountains as well as the Matanuska Glacier.

 Found entirely on the Kenai Peninsula, The Sterling Highway begins just north of Cooper Landing and ends in Homer, a scenic fishing village on Kachemak Bay.
-To reach the “Sterling” take the Seward Highway south from Anchorage to Tern Lake at mile 90 where the two highways connect.
-The Sterling is literally a “roadmap” to most of south-central Alaska’s hottest fishing spots, including the Kenai River.
+To reach the Sterling Highway take the Seward Highway south from Anchorage to Tern Lake at mile 90 where the two highways connect.
+The Sterling is literally a “roadmap” to most of southcentral Alaska’s hottest fishing spots, including the Kenai River.

 Alaska has many other highways, some as scenic and certainly more remote then the primary highways mentioned.
 But, all of the highways I’ve refered to are rental-car approved roads, are maintained for the most part year round, and will provide you unforgettable memories and highlights along the way.
-There among my favorite, and I know they will be yours too after you visit Alaska.
+These highways are among my favorites, and I know they will be yours too after you visit Alaska.